satorufujiwara/recyclerview-binder/README.md

 recyclerview-binder
 ===

-Adapter for managing order of RecyclerView's item and for managing multiple view types.
+Android Library for RecyclerView to manage order of items and multiple view types.

 # Features
 * Insert any items to wherever you want without calculating their position.